 What to do: Test the outlet by plugging in an appliance, like a lamp or radio.

 - If the appliance does not work, the outlet is faulty.
 If possible, plug the control unit into a different outlet.
-Then check the fuse box or call an electrician. - If the appliance works, go to Possible Cause 3.
+Then check the fuse box or call an electrician. - If the appliance works, call the hotline.